byui-cit/wdd131/src/prepare/unit1a.md

 - HTML Meta elements: "What are HTML meta elements?", "Why are they important?", "Which ones should always be included?"
 - CSS Selectors: "What are CSS selectors?", "Can you give an example of a CSS selector?", "How do I use multiple selectors in one rule?", "What is a CSS combinator?", "What is a pseudo-class in CSS?"
-- Javascript basics: "What is Javascript?"
+- Javascript basics: "What is Javascript?", "How can I use Javascript on a web page?"

 Questions that might be helpful could be: